 The centre was founded in 1971, with a small group of volunteers providing information services and advice from a small office, Falcon Court, behind Woolworths in the market place.
 At that time we were known as the Community Information Centre, our name changing in 2001.
 There was a move to Mill Street in the Eighties and to our present location in 1995.
 Over the years the organisation has developed into the Advice Centre we have today, with over 110 volunteers including nearly 60 volunteer drivers and 30 volunteer good neighbours.
 In 2011 we expanded our premises to provide more space and a more appropriate environment, including meeting room facilities.
 We became a charitable incorporated organisation (CIO) in January 2016 which resulted in a further name change – Wantage Independent Advice Centre, in the Vale for the Vale.

-in June 2017, we were shortlisted to be the Sainsbury’s Wantage local charity of the year.
+In June 2017, we were shortlisted to be the Sainsbury’s Wantage local charity of the year.
 The WIAC is proud to be one of three charities selected for this shortlist.
-We are up against stiff competition but there are still a few days left to VOTE, please think about voting for us.
-You can cast your orange token in store next to the Customer Service desk or go to www.sainsburyslocalcharity.co.uk.
-Results will be announced on 10th July.
+We are up against stiff competition and voting has now concluded.
+The results will be announced on 10th July.

 Our transport scheme provides travel to hospitals, doctors, Day Centres, shops etc for people who are unable to use public transport.
 This is becoming more and more essential in a rural area and our drivers cover in the region of 6,500 miles a month.
 Our Good Neighbour scheme was started in April 2009 and provides volunteers for befriending perhaps over a cup of tea or to help with small tasks, such as simple DIY eg putting up shelves, paperwork, de-cluttering, collecting prescriptions etc for clients who are unable to manage the task themselves or lack the confidence to tackle the matter alone.
 Some of our drivers had already been assisting clients with small tasks, over and above their driving work, where they found a transport client in need and through their feedback we decided to make this a formal scheme.